Netflix is available in over 190 countries (basically everywhere except China, Crimea, North Korea and Syria).

 CyberGhost delivers reliable Netflix region-switching via streaming-dedicated servers in multiple countries, providing HD and 4K connection speeds and enough simultaneous connections for a family of movie lovers.

-CyberGhost’s global server network is made up of 3,700+ servers located in 60 countries.
-This includes streaming-dedicated servers located in the U.S., the U.K., Germany, Romania, France, Czech Republic, Austria and Poland.
+CyberGhost’s global server network is made up of 6,900+ servers located in 89+ countries.
+This includes streaming-dedicated servers located in the U.S., Japan, Canada, Brazil, India, the U.K., Italy, Germany, France and Austria.

 The provider’s connection speeds can easily handle anything Netflix can throw at them, including HD and 4K video.
 Kill switch protection and banking-grade encryption keep your online activities undercover.